-Peaches and blueberries make an insanely, delicious cobbler, easy to mix together, and even better a la mode.
+Peaches and blueberries make an insanely delicious cobbler.
+They’re easy to mix and even better a la mode.

-Cobblers are one of my personal favorite desserts for the summer.
-The combination of a buttery cake-like topping over fresh fruit is insanely delicious, better than pie in my opinion.
+Cobblers are one of my favorite summer desserts.
+The combination of a buttery cake-like topping over fresh fruit is insanely delicious—better than pie, in my opinion.

-This peach blueberry cobbler recipe is so easy to follow and the result is a delicious, fruit-filled dessert that is perfect for summertime.
+This peach blueberry cobbler recipe is so easy to follow.
+The result is a delicious, fruit-filled dessert that is perfect for summertime.
 The best part about this recipe is that it can be easily adapted to whatever fruit you have on hand.

 While this method is easier, it doesn’t produce the same results as a cobbler made from scratch.
-And really making a cobbler from scratch is simple and well worth any effort you put in.
+Making a cobbler from scratch is simple and well worth the effort.

 The key to a good cobbler is fresh, ripe fruit.
-I like to use a mix of peaches and blueberries because they are both in season and taste amazing together.
-You could also use all peaches, or swap out the blueberries for raspberries or blackberries.
+I like to mix peaches and blueberries because they are both in season and taste superb together.
+You could also use all peaches or swap out the blueberries for raspberries or blackberries.

 Crumb Topping